cern-sis/workflows/README.md

 ## Access UI

-Airflow UI will be rinning on localhost:8080.
+Airflow UI will be running on localhost:8080.
 More details about Airflow installation and running can be found [here](https://airflow.apache.org/docs/apache-airflow/stable/start/local.html)

 ## Environment Variables